atacolak/markov-to-transformers/README.md

 python models/positional_MLP.py
 ```

 Provide the path to your dataset (`names.txt`) when prompted.
-Models are interactive—enter a starting character and see generated names!
+Models are interactive - enter a starting character and see generated names!

 ## Dependencies
 - Python 3.x